 Let’s compare Japanese vs Korean in more detail.

-Chinese has had a significant influence on Japanese in terms of pronunciation, vocabulary, and writing.
+Chinese has significantly influenced Japanese in terms of pronunciation, vocabulary, and writing.
 Japanese was only ever spoken, not written, in ancient times.
 When Chinese characters started to be brought into Japan in the third century AD, things changed.

 Historically, the Japanese closely observed the Chinese language and culture.
 To meet the needs of the Japanese language, the Japanese created kana based on the Chinese characters they had previously learned.
 Many Chinese individuals can read Japanese Kanji (Chinese characters) without learning Japanese because they are still widely employed in modern-day Japanese.